deeprest/sagaGitlabMirror/DEV.md

 - no achievements to leave you feeling underachieving.
 - no trophies
 ## not too complex. you have a life.
+- no story to ignore or lore to forget (dialogue but no narrative)
 - no complicated technology/skill tree
-- no story to ignore or lore to forget (maybe dialogue but no narrative?)

-# random ideas
-death -> You emerge from corpse as a small spiderbot that can gain control of other machines. death -> The player awakens in the lab, newly-rebuilt.
-The attending mechanic explains that the explosion destroyed your body but not your core.
-He has given you a new body but could not retrieve your weapons.

 # thank you
-https://seansleblanc.itch.io/better-minimal-webgl-template for webgl template https://etclundberg.itch.io/ for early feedback
+https://seansleblanc.itch.io/better-minimal-webgl-template for webgl template https://etclundberg.itch.io/ for early feedback jbarrios on TIGSource forums